Skip to main content

 Real-time query expansion (deprecated)

-Real-time query expansion is deprecated and will be removed in a future release.
-New stores should use pre-computed query expansions instead.
+Real-time query expansion is deprecated and disabled by default for all stores.
+It will be removed in a future release.
+All stores should use pre-computed query expansions instead.

 The search behavior settings include a Real-Time Query Expansion toggle.
 When enabled, the search engine generates query expansions on the fly using an LLM for each search request.
-When disabled, only pre-computed query expansions are used.
+When disabled (the default), Layers uses only pre-computed query expansions.
 Pre-computed expansions offer faster response times and more predictable behavior.
-If your store currently has real-time query expansion enabled, consider switching to pre-computed expansions by turning this setting off.
-To change this setting:
+If your store currently has real-time query expansion enabled, you should switch to pre-computed expansions by disabling this setting.
+To disable real-time query expansion:

 1. Go to Settings → Search Behavior.